Anen0/general_notes/Docker/Docker_notes.md

     `bash`  :   usage of the bash terminal

--   Run additional command in existing container
+-   Execute a command in a running container

+        docker container exec [OPTIONS]

+    example:

-        docker container exec -it
+        docker container exec -it container_name bash

 ### Start an existing container: